 …anyway, after I picked myself up off the floor I toddled off to the kitchen to prepare pumpkin gnocchi from scratch.

 I laughed at him, and said “Yeah sure honey, I will just whip you up a bowl right now!”
 He looked a little confused at my sarcasm.
 I explained how difficult gnocchi is to make… or so I thought.

 Moving forward a couple of days I decided that “What the man wants, the man shall have.”
 After all, he doesn’t ever request food, and I had vowed to beat this dish.

-In our garden we have Rosemary, Chilli and lemon growing, I wanted to take advantage of these products rather than go to the shops to buy sage.
-So because of this the dish morphed into a combination of Mr GG’s request, and what was available from the garden.
+In our garden we have Rosemary, Chilli and Lemons growing, I wanted to take advantage of these products rather than go to the shops to buy sage.
+Because of this, the dish morphed into a combination of Mr GG’s request, and what was available from the garden.

 In the recipe below I have pan fried the gnocchi.
 As the dough makes a very generous serve I used 1/3 of the gnocchi dough to make a boiled batch.
 Both methods produced a delicious gnocchi, but if I had to choose I would probably boil the gnocchi in future.
 Boiling the gnocchi allows the pumpkin and rosemary flavour to really shine through.